 Another case to review, The Wall Street Journal quoted Peter Rentrop, a pioneer of fibrinolysis.
 He was the person to provide intracoronary streptokinase to interrupt a heart attack now has an extremely productive cardiac imaging practice that performs a good deal of PET imaging:

 Klaus P. Rentrop, is a healthcare director of an imaging concern in New York City known as Gramercy Cardiac Diagnostic Companies, was listed as the 9th best recipient of Medicare payments for cardiology.
-The program paid him $ 2.73 million for 18,034 claims filed for 2,321 individuals, as per the information show.
+The program paid him $ 2.73 million for 18,034 claims filed for 2,321 individuals, as per the information shown.

 Dr. Rentrop stated he was “honored” by the placement.
-He said the PET imaging companies he and his colleagues provide, are accurate and demonstrate the presence or absence of cardiovascular condition and as a result minimize the number of sufferers who are referred to hospitals which are for far more high-priced and invasive tests named cardiac catheterizations.
+He said the PET imaging companies he and his colleagues provide, are accurate and demonstrate the presence or absence of cardiovascular conditions and as a result minimize the number of sufferers who are referred to hospitals which are for far more high-priced and invasive tests named cardiac catheterizations.